 The Madcap Laughs (1970)

-Pieced together may the most suitable way to describe the record.
-While all compositions are strong and reveal more of Syd Barrett than any other of his albums, the Madcap Laughs sounds as if it is unraveling upon each new listen.
+Pieced together may be the most suitable way to describe the record.
+While all compositions are strong and reveal more of Syd Barrett than any other of his albums, “The Madcap Laughs” sounds as if it is unravelling upon each new listen.

 But, beyond the eccentricities of Syd Barrett’s music, his peculiar vision and the undeniable quality of his songwriting, make him remarkably influential, in alternative rock especially.
 The fact that his brief recording output was financed and promoted by a large recording company s an echo of a by-gone era where the innocence, madcap inventiveness of Syd Barrett was viewed as a genuine pop-rock commodity.